MITSUBISHI ELECTRIC EUROPE - CSR

 Mitsubishi Electric Supports Historical Royal Palaces

 Mitsubishi Electric Europe are pleased continue our support of Historical Royal Palaces.
 Historic Royal Palaces is an independent charity that looks after the Tower of London, Hampton Court Palace, the Banqueting House, Kensington Palace and Kew Palace.
-Most recently Mitsubishi Electric's support has helped with the project to digitise their entire collection of images.
+Most recently Mitsubishi Electric's support has helped with the project to digitise their collection of more than 175,000 images into a searchable database.

 For more information visit www.hrp.org.uk